The Rich Get Richer And The Poor Get Poorer: War On Wealth

 800 Loti less or a whopping 125.26 US dollars less

-Is it not coincidental that all these 3 countries are neighbours and all three show the most significant price differential in gold when priced in US dollars?
+Is it not coincidental that all three countries are neighbours and show the most significant price differential in gold when priced in US dollars?
 We are entering a new era in the financial markets.
 I would guess that 90% of the analysts out there have no clue how to price currency wars into the economic equation.
 I will attempt to provide you with some clues as to how this war progresses.

-So far looking at gold in 13 different currencies, it appears to be losing the battle in 12 of them.
-I am able only to show 3 charts here.
+So far, looking at gold in 13 different currencies, it appears to be losing the battle in 12.
+I am able only to show three charts here.
 The rest will be shown in my follow-up essay.
 In my next article, The Sneak Fed Attack on the Metals Market, I will examine specific schemes whereby the central bankers could have made and probably have made a fortune due to the rise in the price of Gold in US dollars.
-This is an all-out War On Wealth for the central banker to continue to deflate our currency and in doing so reduce the value of the dollar
+This is an all-out war on wealth for the central banker to continue deflating our currency and, in doing so, reduce the value of the dollar.

 “An education obtained with money is worse than no education at all.”